No products in the cart.

 When You Are Away

-When you’re on the slopes and while your are out there you have a big fall so your giggles get full of snow.
-Try and shake as much snow as you can out of them but don’t try and scratch the snow out in case you accidently remove the anti-fog that is on the inside of the goggle.
-If you can’t get all the snow out head to a rest room and try and blow dry the water out.
+While skiing or snowboarding (often when learning) a fall can occur that will cause snow to get inside the goggle.
+In this case it is important to shake as much snow out of the goggle as possible and avoid touching the inside of the lens.
+Doing so will remove the anti-fog coating on the inside of the lens.
+Remove as much snow by shaking it out and then head to the rest room to use the hand drier to blow the rest of the moisture out.
 Once you get home from being on the slopes all day it is really important to make sure that your goggle dry out really well.
 So take them off and leave them on the counter to dry over night, be sure not to put them into the dry room.
 Make sure not to leave the goggle face down on the bench or any surface as this could scratch the lens.

 It is really important to make sure that you store your goggles in a cool space, so not the garage and not in the shed.
 I find the best place for them is in your bedroom at the bottom of cupboard.
 I find this is the coolest part of the house.
 Once they have been stored correctly make sure that they are wrapped with a micro fibber material or the bag that they come with.
 Be sure that they aren’t wrapped in plastic.